Department of Pediatrics

 Content

-• Developed a COVID-19 vaccine that was administered over 100 million times in India and Indonesia.
-Developed vaccines for emerging coronavirus infections: Severe Acute Respiratory Syndrome (SARS) and Middle-East Respiratory Syndrome (MERS).
+• Developed a COVID-19 vaccine administered over 100 million times in India and Indonesia.

-• Developed the first vaccine for human hookworm infection, now in clinical trials.
+• Created the first vaccine for human hookworm infection, currently in clinical trials.

 • Developed the first vaccine for intestinal schistosomiasis, now in clinical trials.

-• Developed the first vaccine for Chagas disease, now inclinical trials.
+• Pioneered the first vaccine for Chagas disease, also in clinical trials.

-• Established a portfolio of early stage vaccines against other major soil-transmitted helminths, onchocerciasis, and leishmaniasis.
+• Established a portfolio of early-stage vaccines targeting other major parasitic diseases, including soil-transmitted helminths, onchocerciasis, and leishmaniasis.

 Heading